Enhanced Continual Learning of Vision-Language Models with Model Fusion: Introduction

 After the above continual learning process, our method supports multiple inference scenarios.
-If the test sample belongs to a previously seen task and its task ID is known, we can directly reconstruct the corresponding task-specific model based on the unified model and use it for prediction.
-When the task ID is unknown or the test sample comes from an unseen task (\ie, the zero-shot scenario), we can instead reconstruct multiple task-specific models relevant to the test sample's domain and make a prediction by aggregating their results.
-Evaluated on widely used benchmarks across diverse settings, including Multi-domain Task Incremental Learning (MTIL), few-shot MTIL, and task-agnostic MTIL.
-ConDU achieves up to a 2\% improvement in average performance across all seen tasks compared to state-of-the-art baselines, demonstrating the effectiveness of incorporating model fusion.
+If the test sample belongs to a previously seen task and its task ID is known, we can directly reconstruct the corresponding task expert and use it for prediction.
+When the task ID is unknown or the test sample comes from an unseen task (\ie, the zero-shot scenario), we can instead reconstruct multiple task experts relevant to the test sample's domain and make a prediction by aggregating their results.
+Evaluated on widely used benchmarks across diverse settings, including Multi-domain Task Incremental Learning (MTIL), few-shot MTIL, and task-agnostic MTIL, ConDU achieves up to a 2\% improvement in average performance across all seen tasks compared to state-of-the-art baselines, demonstrating the effectiveness of incorporating model fusion.
 Moreover, ConDU exhibits strong zero-shot capabilities of VLMs, outperforming the original pre-trained VLM and other state-of-the-art continual learning methods.

-The contributions of this work are summarized as follows: \begin{itemize} \item We introduce model fusion into continual learning for VLMs and propose a novel Continual Decoupling-Unifying (ConDU) framework, which is compatible with both parameter-efficient and full fine-tuning paradigms. \item We propose aggregating the results of multiple decoupled task-specific models for prediction in zero-shot scenarios. \item Through extensive experiments on multiple benchmarks, we demonstrate that ConDU effectively learns new knowledge while preserving previously acquired knowledge and enhancing zero-shot capabilities. \end{itemize}
+The contributions of this work can be summarized as follows: \begin{itemize} \item We introduce model fusion into continual learning for VLMs and propose a novel Continual Decoupling-Unifying (ConDU) framework, which is compatible with both parameter-efficient and full fine-tuning paradigms. \item We propose aggregating the predictions of multiple decoupled models for zero-shot scenarios. \item Through extensive experiments, we demonstrate that ConDU effectively learns new knowledge while preserving previously acquired knowledge and enhancing zero-shot capabilities. \end{itemize}